 This zoning allows for townhouses and row housing.
 It can be more flexible than RD, especially when it comes to multi-unit conversions.

-Example: If you're buying a property zoned RT, and it's a semi-detached, you might have the option to legally convert it into two units, depending on other criteria like lot size and parking.
+Example: If you’re buying a property zoned RT and it’s a semi-detached, you might have the option to legally convert it into two units, depending on other criteria like lot size and parking.

 This zone permits low-rise apartment buildings, triplexes, and fourplexes.
 It’s often found in denser parts of the city or near transit lines.